Manishearth/manishearth.github.io/source/_posts/2016-03-05-exploring-zero-knowledge-proofs.markdown

 This post-shuffle ordering is used after this point.
 The hash-shuffle is important here because it adds a layer of tamper protection.
-If Bob wishes to tamper with the, say 4th gate post-shuffle, Bob would have to create a bad gate before making the commitments; this changes the commitments, and thus the shuffle order, and hus tampered gate will not end up being the 4th gate.
+If Bob wishes to tamper with the, say 4th gate post-shuffle, Bob would have to create a bad gate before making the commitments; this changes the commitments, and thus the shuffle order, and so the tampered gate will not end up being the 4th gate.
 Basically, it's hard to control where the tampered gate will end up.

 Now, out of the 4N  gates, Bob takes the last 2N, and reveals everything about them: Their